Braves' Michael Harris: Idle for series finale

 • 1 min read

-Harris is out of the lineup for Thursday's game against the Tigers.
+Harris is out of the lineup for Sunday's game against the Rockies.

-Though he was in the lineup for Wednesday's 4-3 win while lefty Tarik Skubal started for Detroit, Harris will move to the bench for Thursday's series finale while the Tigers send another southpaw (Framber Valdez) to the hill.
-Eli White will step in for Harris in center field and will bat ninth.
+Harris appears to have moved past the tight left quadriceps tightness that kept him on the bench Thursday and Friday, but Atlanta will rest him for Sunday's day game while Colorado sends southpaw Kyle Freeland to the bump.
+Mauricio Dubon will draw the start in center field in place of Harris.

 More News